flaneurette/Health-Library/Documents/Gasses/CO.md

 NEVER:
 - Use a generator inside a home, garage, basement, crawlspace, shed, or porch
-- Operate a generator near windows, doors, or vents—CO can be pulled inside
+- Operate a generator near windows, doors, or vents-CO can be pulled inside
 - Place a generator on a covered porch or in a carport
 - Trust the user manual's distance recommendations if they're less than 20 feet